brtrdkeller/Assistance-UNSSC-courses/index.md

 Notifications are disturbing me.
 I would like to stop them.

-### In "My learning page", I ant to filter my course
+### In "My learning page", I want to filter my course

 I would like to find the list of completed courses.